6 Easy and Fun Science Experiments for Kids

 If you’ve ever stared at a lava lamp, you know how mesmerizing it is.
 So imagine how excited your kids will be to make their own courtesy of Mom Inspired Life.
 All that’s required is vegetable oil, water, food coloring, and Alka-Seltzer tablets.
 How does it work?
 Water and oil don’t mix, and oil doesn’t change color but water, when mixed with food coloring, does.
 The effervescent tablets react with water to supply the bubbles, which rise to the top of the glass, then pop and fall back to the bottom.
 Plop, plop, fizz, fizz, oh what fun this science experiment for kids is!

 Another entertaining science experiment for kids that also educates is this one from Little Bins for Little Hands.
 You’ll want to pick up test tubes and a rack but likely have everything else handy: food coloring, paper towels, scissors and a timer.
-Fill the tubes with different colors of water, connect thin strips of paper towel to two tubes each, then measure how long it takes the colors to meet and mix.
+(If test tubes aren't available, place a set of glass jars or small glasses near each other for the same effect.)
+Fill the tubes or jars with different colors of water, connect thin strips of paper towel to two tubes each, then measure how long it takes the colors to meet and mix.
 The water travels by capillary action, the movement within the spaces of a porous material due to adhesion, cohesion, and surface tension.
-But don’t over-science it: This experiment’s just plain fascinating for kids to observe.
+But don’t over-science it: This fun science experiment is just plain fascinating for kids to observe.